rishabhrajkapoor/Arthropod-HGT-Chimeras/README.md

 Information on the taxonomic range  of each hgt-chimera
 ### cluster_info.csv
 Information on the taxonomic range of each orthologous cluster of hgt-chimeras
+### within_genome_blast
+Scripts to perform chimera interval vs. proteome blasts to look for and characterize non-chimeric parents